 Jerome A. Peribere, 59, has served on our Board of Directors since May 2013.
 He has served as President and Chief Executive Officer of Sealed Air since March 1, 2013.
 He previously served as the President and Chief Operating Officer of Sealed Air and was elected to its Board in September 2012.
 Prior to joining Sealed Air, Mr. Peribere worked at The Dow Chemical Company ("Dow") from 1977 through August 2012.
 Mr. Peribere served in multiple managerial roles with Dow, most recently as Executive Vice President of Dow and President and Chief Executive Officer, Dow Advanced Materials, a unit of Dow, from 2010 through August 2012.
-Mr. Peribere currently serves on the Board of the SEI Center for Advanced Studies in Management at the Wharton
+Mr. Peribere graduated with a degree in business economics and finance from the Institut